kuzudb/kuzu-blog/src/content/post/2025-06-09-entity-resolved-knowledge-graphs.md

 into graphs that can be analyzed with Cypher and advanced visualization techniques downstream.
 Combining these two technologies can enable your organization to build robust, high-quality and **scalable** knowledge graphs to help uncover insights in all sorts of interesting domains.

 We hope you found this hands-on demo useful!
+Please give Kuzu a star [on GitHub](https://github.com/kuzudb/kuzu), and reach out to us on [Discord](https://kuzudb.com/chat) to learn more about building entity-resolved knowledge graphs.

 ## Code and data

-The example shown in this post was presented as a workshop at the 2025 Knowledge Graph Conference in NYC.
+The example shown in this post was presented as a workshop at the 2025 Knowledge Graph Conference in New York City.
 See this [GitHub repository](https://github.com/kuzudb/kgc-2025-workshop-high-quality-graphs) to reproduce the workflow, and feel free to repurpose the code to your own use cases!

 ---